pnp/script-samples/scripts/spo-install-deploy-spfx-solution/README.md

 plugin: add-to-gallery
 ---

-# Deploy SPFx solution from Azure DevOps
+# Install Solution and Deploy to the SharePoint site

 ## Summary